 QUALIFICATIONS & EXPECTATIONS

-Registration for the 10th Anniversary ACVO/StokesRx National Service Animal Eye Exam Event is now closed.
+Registration for the ACVO/StokesRx National Service Animal Eye Exam Event will open April, 2018.

 DOES YOUR SERVICE ANIMAL QUALIFY FOR THE ACVO/STOKES EVENT?

 The 10th Anniversary ACVO/StokesRx National Service Animal Eye Exam event will provide a free screening-wellness eye exam to qualified Service and Working Animals including those provide the following services: guide, hearing assistance, drug detection, police/military, search and rescue, therapy, and those assisting people with disabilities other than blindness.
 Registration is open April 1-30th annually.

 All animals must be formally trained, certified, currently working Service Animals OR formally trained therapy animals with proof of active registration.
 (Additionally, due to the IAADP's extensive membership requirements and screening, the ACVO will permit "current, active, Partner Members" of this organization to participate in the program.)
 Those currently enrolled in a formal Service Animal training program may also qualify, but is based upon clinic availability.
 Qualification paperwork for the training and current working status of either the Service Animal or therapy animal MUST be provided to the clinic at the time of the exam, in additional to the registration number provided in the confirmation email generated by the online registration.
 Please note that clinics may have limited availability.

 The complimentary eye exam through your veterinary ophthalmologist is of a screening nature and is not appropriate for animals with known eye issues.